robincamille/bot-tutorial/README.md

 #Twitter bot tutorial
-Files for a LACUNY tutorial on building your own Twitter bot

-This tutorial was put together by Robin Davis (@robincamille) and Mark Eaton (@MarkEEaton) for a December 15, 2015 workshop for librarians sponsored by the [LACUNY Emerging Technologies Committee](http://commons.gc.cuny.edu/groups/lacuny-emerging-technologies-committee/).
+This tutorial and its materials were put together by Robin Davis (@robincamille) and Mark Eaton (@MarkEEaton) for a December 15, 2015 workshop for librarians sponsored by the [LACUNY Emerging Technologies Committee](http://commons.gc.cuny.edu/groups/lacuny-emerging-technologies-committee/).
 You can use these materials any which way; the following instructions are for our workshop.
+Required libraries: tweepy, setuptools, json, urllib2 or urllib3

 ##Download the files
-1. See the "Download ZIP" button toward the upper right?
+See the "Download ZIP" button toward the upper right?
 Click it and save the folder to your desktop.

 ##Create a Twitter account for your bot